 PBS’ documentary of St. Thomas:

-The Museum of Modern Art dominates the north side of East 53rd between 5th and 6th Avenues, but I was surprised to learn that its neighbor, the American Folk Art Museum (home of the work of one of my favorites, Henry Darger) had moved out of its home for 10 years at 45 West 53rd.
+The Museum of Modern Art dominated the north side of East 53rd between 5th and 6th Avenues, but I was surprised to learn that its former neighbor, the American Folk Art Museum (home of the work of one of my favorites, Henry Darger) had moved out of its home for 10 years at 45 West 53rd.
 Since its inception in 1961 the museum had operated out of a townhouse at 49 West 53rd and later, 2 Lincoln Square, until this ‘permanent’ new home was built in 2001.

 The façade of the 85-foot tall building is clad in sixty-three textured panels of a lustrous white bronze alloy known as Tombasil.
 The material—never before used architecturally—is faceted in three large planes that evoke the human hand and catch the light at different angles.
 A large skylight crowns a ceiling-to-floor open core, sending natural light through the entire height of the building. wikipedia

 After years of losses, though, the Museum sold its 45 West 53rd Street location to MoMA and moved back to 2 Lincoln Square in 2011.
+The above building has now been demolished.

 I found a couple of modern street clocks on this walk, one at Madison Avenue and East 53rd, another at 1325 6th Avenue at West 53rd.